Tinyman392/EColiVariableGeneModels/README.md

 The kmc.sh script from this repository should be in your PATH variable.

-The models on the BV-BRC FTP are in a zip file, so you'll need the zip command installed on your machine.
+The models on the BV-BRC (formerly PATRIC) FTP are in a zip file, so you'll need the zip command installed on your machine.
 Precomputed models can be downloaded [here](ftp://ftp.bvbrc.org//datasets/Nguyen_et_al_2023.zip).

 The prediction script relies on finding the conserved genes used to train the model in an annotated fasta file.
 This requires the use of an annotated genome on the [BV-BRC](https://www.bv-brc.org).
 This can be done through the web browser or through the [BV-BRC's command line interface](https://www.bv-brc.org/docs/cli_tutorial/index.html).